StassijnsSam/Formations/README.md

 ```

 To add a spline point, we check where the cursor currently is and project the cursor down to get the location in the world.
-To make sure this spline will be drawn on the floor of the level, I added a custom trace channel so only hits with the floor will be taken into account.
+I also added a custom trace channel so only hits with the floor will be taken into account.
+By doing so, I could make sure the spline will be drawn on the floor of the level.
-I added a minimum distance between spline points, so if you dont move much the spline will not be made out of a bunch of points that are bunched up together.
+I added a minimum distance between spline points, so if you dont move much the spline will not be made out of a bunch of points that are grouped up together.

 ```
 void ASpline::AddSplinePoint()